mdrakiburrahman/terraform-test/examples/storage-account/README.md

 ## Pre-requisites

 * Launch this `.devcontainer`
-* You must have an Azure Service Principal with `Contributor` priveleges.
+* You must have an Azure Service Principal with `Contributor` priveleges injected into this container.

 Please note that this code was written for Terraform 1.x+.